meowwtama/tp/docs/DeveloperGuide.md

    1. Expected: The app window closes.

-> **Note:** The following sections assume that you are using the sample data populated with the initial start-up.
+> **Warning:** The following sections assume that you are using the sample data populated with the initial start-up.
+Follow the steps in order for the desired results.

 ### Deleting a library user